just-c/compiler/README.md

-`cproc` is a [C11] compiler using [QBE] as a backend.
+`cproc` is a [C11] compiler.
+It uses the [QBE] backend.

 Some C23 features and GNU C extensions are implemented.

-It currently implements most of the language and is capable of building software including itself, mcpp, gcc 4.7, binutils, and more.
+It implements most of the c language and is capable of building software including itself, gcc 4.7, binutils, and more.

 # Requirements

 The compiler itself is written in C99 and can be built with any conforming C99 compiler.

 The POSIX driver depends on POSIX.1-2008 interfaces, and the `Makefile` requires a POSIX-compatible make(1).

-At runtime, you will need QBE, an assembler, and a linker for the target system.
-Since the preprocessor is not yet implemented, an external one is currently required as well.
+At runtime, you need QBE, an assembler, and a linker for the target system.
+Since the preprocessor is not yet implemented, an external one is required.

 # Supported targets

-All architectures supported by QBE should work (currently x86\_64, aarch64, and riscv64).
+All architectures supported by QBE should work (x86\_64, aarch64, and riscv64).

-The following targets are tested by the continuous build and known to bootstrap and pass all tests:
+These targets are known to bootstrap and pass all tests:
 - `x86_64-linux-musl`
 - `x86_64-linux-gnu`
 - `x86_64-freebsd`